m-mehabadi/julia-review/README.md

 y :: Int = 50
 z :: Int = 10

+# Example of only if
 if x == y
     println("x is equal to y.")
 end

+# Example of if-else
 if x < y
     println("x is less than y.")
 else
     println("x is bigger than y.") end

+# Example of if-elseif-else
 if y < z
     println("y is less than z")
 elseif y >= z && x < z